Andy Ibáñez Player Props: Tigers vs. Braves

 Andy Ibáñez At The Plate

-- Ibanez has seven doubles, a triple, three home runs and four walks while hitting .202.
+- Ibanez has seven doubles, a triple, three home runs and four walks while batting .202.

-- In 8.6% of his games this season, he has homered, and 2.8% of his trips to the plate.
+- Looking at the 35 games he has played this year, he's hit a home run in three of them (8.6%), and in 2.8% of his trips to the dish.

-- Ibanez has driven in a run in eight games this year (22.9%), including one multiple-RBI game.
+- Ibanez has driven in a run in eight games this season (22.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.